Didanu: In Mesopotamia

-In the Assyrian King List (AKL), known from copies from between the eleventh and eighth century but most likely composed earlier, Didanu is described as one of the “seventeen kings who lived in tents”, the ancestors of Shamshi-Adad I, a historical Amorite chieftain who built an empire in Upper Mesopotamia centered in Assur.
+In the Assyrian King List (AKL), known from copies from between the eleventh and eighth century but most likely composed earlier, Didanu is described as one of the "seventeen kings who lived in tents", the ancestors of Shamshi-Adad I, a historical Amorite chieftain who built an empire in Upper Mesopotamia centered in Assur.
 Jean-Jacques Glassner suggests that he might have originally commissioned the preparation of this text.
 It might have been intended to be a strictly Assyrian counterpart of the Sumerian King List.
 Like other Mesopotamian king lists, the Assyrian King List was composed to affirm the prestige to the reigning monarchs through invented genealogies.
-Didanu is the ninth of the rulers listed, with and he is preceded Ḫarṣu and followed by Ḫanû.
+Didanu is the ninth of the rulers listed.
+He is preceded by Ḫarṣu and followed by Ḫanû.
 These three names, as well as the other rulers listed in the same section, presumably all originated as Amorite toponyms, theonyms, tribal endonyms or eponymous ancestors.
-However, it is not likely that the sequence directly reflects a preexisting oral tradition.
+However, it is unlikely that the sequence directly reflects a preexisting oral tradition.

-Didanu is also mentioned among the ancestors of the First Dynasty of Babylon in a text from the reign of Ammi-Saduqa (1646–1626 BCE) recording the provisions meant for a kispum ritual, meant to honor the dead with a banquet.
-It is agreed that he is the same figure as the Assyrian Didanu, and the text presumably reflects the incorporation of the list of Shamsi-Adad I’s legendary ancestors into a new tradition.
+Didanu is also mentioned among the ancestors of the First Dynasty of Babylon in a text from the reign of Ammi-Saduqa (1646–1626 BCE) recording the provisions meant for a kispum, a ritual banquet meant to honor the dead.
+It is agreed that he is the same figure as the Assyrian Didanu, and the text presumably reflects the incorporation of the list of Shamsi-Adad I's legendary ancestors into a new tradition.
 It also mentions other names from the aforementioned section of the Assyrian King List, but their spelling and order in some cases vary.
-In this case, Didanu’s predecessor is Namzu, and he is in turn followed by Zummabu.
+In this case, Didanu's predecessor is Namzu, and he is in turn followed by Zummabu.

-Ammi-saduqa’s predecessor, Ammi-Ditana, bore an Amorite name which can be translated as “my paternal uncle is Didanu”, while another king from the same dynasty was named Samsu-Ditana, “sun of Didanu”.
-As early as in the Sargonic period, and Old Babylonian times, Didanu and various variant forms are also attested a component of other personal names, such as Ditanu-sar (“Didanu is a sovereign”) or Abi-Ditanu (“my father is Didanu”).
-One early possibly Akkadian name, ME-dDi-ta-an (possibly to be read as Simat-Ditan), renders the name with the so-called divine determinative (dingir), but deification of Didanu is a rarely attested phenomenon in Mesopotamian sources.
+Ammi-saduqa's predecessor, Ammi-Ditana, bore an Amorite name which can be translated as "my paternal uncle is Didanu".
+Another king from the same dynasty was named Samsu-Ditana, "sun of Didanu".
+As early as in the Sargonic period, and through Old Babylonian times, Didanu and various variant forms are also attested a component of other personal names, such as Ditanu-sar ("Didanu is a sovereign") or Abi-Ditanu ("my father is Didanu").
+An early possibly Akkadian name, ME-dDi-ta-an (possibly to be read as Simat-Ditan), renders the name with the so-called divine determinative (dingir), a sign used to designate theonyms in cuneiform, but deification of Didanu is a rarely attested phenomenon in Mesopotamian sources.
 It has nonetheless been argued that he could be considered an Amorite deity.